 The current economic climate and high national rate of inflation make it very hard to estimate potential changes to the cost of living over the next few years.
-When planning your finances for any future years of study in Oxford beyond 2024-25, it is suggested that you allow for potential increases in living expenses of around 5% each year - although this rate may vary depending on the national economic situation.
-UK inflationary increases will be kept under review and the living costs webpage updated.
+When planning your finances for any future years of study in Oxford beyond 2025-26, it is suggested that you allow for potential increases in living expenses of around 4% each year - although this rate may vary depending on the national economic situation.